banbox/runbanbot/README.md

 Then open [localhost:8000](http://localhost:8000/en-US/) in your browser to access it.

+If your network environment cannot access the Binance API directly, you will need to set a VPN proxy.
+You can open the `runbanbot` directory and edit the `.env` file, then change the value of `BANBOT_PROXY` to your local VPN proxy, for example: `http://host.docker.internal:7890`.

+> The `host.docker.internal` above is the address used by a Docker container to access the host machine.
+You may also run `ipconfig` to check your LAN IP and replace it.
+> Note that you also need to enable “allow connections from the LAN” (or similar) in your VPN/proxy software.

 You can also start the database only using Docker, without starting banbot:

 ```shell